warpyu/TechnicalCommunityContent/Web Frameworks/Angular/Session 2 - Hands On/readme.md

 	}
 	```

-	The ```@Input``` decorator indicates which property (or properties) on the component class can be used for input bindings.
+	The ```@Input``` decorator indicates which property (or properties) of the component class can be used for input bindings.
 The property type can be any valid type.

 1. Add a file named **widget-table.component.html** to the "components" folder to hold the component template.
 Then add the following markup to the file: